Zoeychengg/project_4/README.md

 2. Explore the relations between WNV and Month, Temperature, Number of Mosquitos
 3. Using ANOVA to see if the means between the presence of WnvPresent for number of mosquitos differs statistically
 4. Visualizing Number of Mosquitos feature over Month
-5. Mosquitos Spieces Analysis
+5. Mosquitoes Species Analysis

 The following shows a summary on the EDA findings:
-- High count of mosquitos (approx 1500) shows that the presence of WnV is almost garuanteed
+- High count of mosquitos (approx 1500) shows that the presence of WNV is almost garuanteed
 - 2 species (CULEX PIPIENS & CULEX PIPIENS/RESTUANS) of mosquitos ever exceeded the count of 1000.
-Might be worth focusing on the control of these 2 species in the future
+It might be worth focusing on the control of these 2 species in the future
 - WNV is only seen in 3 mosquito species: CULEX PIPIENS/RESTUANS, CULEX PIPIENS and CULEX RESTUANS
-- High likelihood that not all species of mosquitoes found in the trap will carry the West Nile Virus
+- High likelihood that not all species of mosquitoes found in the trap will carry WNV

 ## Feature Engineering
 The following shows the feature engineering process: